5 Things You Didn’t Know About Sake

 “Polishing” is an important part of the sake making process and refers to milling rice to remove the husk and bran layers.
 The more polishing the rice undergoes, the more refined it tastes but also the higher the price point.
 There are three levels of rice polishing: Junmai (70%), Ginjo (60%), and Daiginjo (50%).
 The percentage refers to the amount of rice that is left over after polishing.

-Alex Morrison has been a SEO expert for over 10 years.
+Alex Morrison has been Integral Media expert for over 10 years.
 In this time he has worked with a range of businesses giving him an in depth understanding of many different industries including home improvement, financial support and health care.
 As the owner of Integral Media he is now utilising his knowledge and experience with his rapidly increasing client portfolio to help them achieve their business goals.